 This is a 4 year training programme (entry at ST3) leading to CCT in Dermatology.
 Training takes place in two hospital Trusts in the Thames Valley region.

 Trainees will undertake posts in the Churchill Hospital Oxford (part of the Oxford University Hospitals Trust) and the Royal Berkshire Hospital.
-Each trainee will work for a total of 2 years 8 months in Oxford and 16 months in Reading.
-Although trainees will rotate principally between Oxford and Reading ,there is a potential that trainees will be placed at other hospitals in the future if training opportunities arise.
+Each trainee will work for a total of 2.5-3 years in Oxford and 12-18 months in Reading.
+Although trainees will rotate principally between Oxford and Reading, there is a potential that trainees will be placed at other hospitals in the future if training opportunities arise.

 Churchill Hospital, Oxford

 Training is led by 10 consultants.
 There are usually 6 registrars in post.
 Training is principally out patient based and clinics take place in a purpose-built building, which houses the department of dermatology.
 Part of the rotation will include clinics held in the Horton Hospital Banbury.
-There are general clinics, tumour clinics and a wide range of subspecialty clinics (Vulval, contact allergy, allergy, male anogenital disease, psoriasis, bullous disease, hair and nail, cutaneous lymphoma, phosensitivity, and oral medicine).
-The tumour clinics run broadly on a “one-stop model” with surgical teams working alongside so that patients can be seen and treated at a single visit.
-When in-patient care is needed, patients are admitted to beds on the nearby infectious diseases unit in OUH.
+There are general clinics, tumour clinics and a wide range of subspecialty clinics (vulval, contact allergy, allergy, male anogenital disease, psoriasis, bullous disease, hair and nail, cutaneous lymphoma, photosensitivity, and oral medicine).

 The academic/teaching programme in Oxford includes a monthly meeting covering research/topic reviews/audit/journal club.
 There are regular clinical and dermatopathology teaching sessions.
 There is monthly Regional meeting including clinical/pathology cases and guest speakers.
 There is protected time for the monthly regional training afternoon for registrars on curricular topics and also for attendance at the monthly Section of Dermatology clinicopathology meetings at the Royal Society of Medicine, London.
 There is a well equipped library and all registrars have office space and computer.
 Clinical research is encouraged.